Book Review: As Good As Dead by Holly Jackson (A Rant) | SPOILER REVIEW

 With this experience, why on earth would Ravi agree to help Pip frame Max?
 Why would he assist her in becoming just like Elliott Ward, the man who murdered his brother and disgraced his name?
 I just don’t buy it.
 It goes against his whole character and backstory.

 And of course Pip goes through an entire elaborate plan to cover up her involvement in the crime and incriminate Max Hastings for something he didn’t do, which is just so against everything Pip and Ravi used to stand for, and it just doesn’t make logical sense.
+Yes Max is a piece of shit, and I’m not exactly feeling bad for him, but I don’t think the Pip of the first book would support this course of action.
 Now Pip’s ensnared in this web of lies she created for herself and of course now if one strand breaks she’ll be convicted of something way worse than self-defense.
 But okay Pip… so you’ve turned into the total anti-hero of your story and made your situation 10x worse in one go.

 The whole aftermath with Pip covering up the story and turning into her evil alter ego was jarring but actually pretty interesting to read.
 It was disturbing to see the juxtaposition between starry-eyed first book Pip and the podcast she made to expose the truth and now this different Pip and the podcast she made to obfuscate the truth.
 Thematically it worked, really well.
 But character-wise, I wasn’t completely on board.